-The Japanese have been dealing with used tea leaves for so long that they even have a name for them: chagara (茶殻).
+The Japanese have been dealing with used tea leaves for so long that they even have a name: chagara (茶殻).

 Did you know that steeped tea leaves can be reused?

-I’m not talking about resteeping (which you should already be doing in order to fully make use of your tea leaves), but rather finding other uses for tea leaves that you would otherwise throw away.
+I’m not talking about steeping (which you should already be doing to make use of your tea leaves fully), but rather finding other services for tea leaves that you would otherwise throw away.

 There are two general ways to start reusing tea leaves:

 In this post, we’ll explore the drying method.

 Steeped tea leaves dry tea leaves last longer and is easy to use.
 After you finish reading this article, you’ll be drying tea leaves effortlessly!

 The main ways to dry tea leaves are by drying them under the sun (slowest), drying in an oven (faster) and using a microwave (fastest).